mwolson/resume/markdown/resume.md

 :   Side project to allow family members to buy each other gifts for the holiday and avoid having two people buy the same gift for the same person.

     * Wrote the website infrastructure using a mix of **Skaffold**, **Kubernetes** (k3d and k3s), **Docker**, and **Bun**.
-    * Deployed the resulting Bookstack and MariaDB pods to a k3d cluster on a single Arch Linux server node with **Traefik** ingress controller as an exercise in keeping costs manageable.
+    * Deployed the resulting Bookstack and MariaDB pods to a k3d cluster on a single Arch Linux server node with **Caddy** ingress controller as an exercise in keeping costs minimal.
     * Tested changes locally using Skaffold profiles deployed to Rancher Desktop.
     * Configured **CloudFlare** as a CDN.